Imay-King/Hypernetwork_TDA_Codes/README.md

 # Hypernetwork_TDA_Codes
-All the codes for "Investigating hypernetwork analysis approaches for exploring the integration of transcriptome and epigenome"
+All the codes for "Hypernetwork analysis approaches to explore the integration of transcriptomic and epigenomic data "